jcv12/Note-Taker/README.md

   ![badge](https://img.shields.io/badge/license-Academic-brightgreen)<br />

   ## Description
   This application was created through node and express to record notes and be able to save them on the server.
+This application is deployed using the Heroku CLI

   ## Table of Contents
   - [Description](#description)